dojo4/policy/hr.md

 A note on our software development environment: Almost everyone at dojo4 touches code at some point, and people who touch code at dojo4 use a standardized coding environment.
 Individual environmental differences from the standard environment cannot be allowed to get in the way of work we do, so you should either be really good at managing your environment on your own time, or, better yet, use the same environment as the rest of us.
 We use OSX, generally; Github for source code management; RVM for Rails version management; Homebrew for OSX package management; and more.
 We don’t care what text editor you use.
 Ask us for help getting set up when you join the team.

-#### Sekrets
+#### 1Password
-All dojo4 credentials are kept in the dojo4LLC repository of https://sekrets.dojo4.com/.
+All dojo4 credentials are kept 1Password.
+If you do not already have an account, the Operations Manager will help you get one set up.
 Please ask for the master password to get in.
-You should be able to find anything you need in sekrets.
-If you need to change or add any credentials for dojo4 or project operations, please be sure to record them in sekrets.
+You should be able to find anything you need in 1Password.
+If you need to change or add any credentials for dojo4 or project operations, please be sure to record them in there.
 Use judiciously and share only with other dojo4 employees.
-Any misuse of sekrets are grounds for immediate dismissal.
+Any misuse of the information in 1Password are grounds for immediate dismissal and eternal self-recrimination.

 #### Regular Meetings